-Payment will be made under CONSTRUCTION COMPLETE.
-Includes materials, labor, and incidentals necessary to complete the Item including installing, moving, reinstalling and maintaining Units/Arrays as required and the back-up system and transitions where required.
+Impact Attenuator Units/Arrays will be paid for per each type specified.
+Payment is full compensation for all materials, labor, and incidentals necessary to complete the Item including installing, moving, reinstalling and maintaining Units/Arrays as required.

+Payment will also include the back-up system and transitions where required.